Glenfinnan - iconic viaduct, Harry Potter and a famous prince

 What else is on the Road to the Isles as well as Glenfinnan?

 In any case, it’s a romantic name and the scenery from Glenfinnan usually has adjectives such as ‘jaw-dropping’ ‘spectacular’ and ‘buttock-clenchingly magnificent’ applied to it.
 OK, I exaggerate with the last example but the A830 road is no stranger to hyperbole.
+Click the link below if you want more information on this route:

 That unavoidable Hogwarts Express